 We’ve all received gift cards to stores or restaurants we don’t plan to patronize.
 Sure, you can give them away, but why not sell them for cash?

 You won’t get the full value — perhaps $90 or $95 for a gift card worth $100, for example.
-But you will get it in cash.
+But you will get the payment in cash.

-I was surprised to find a real demand for my old appliances — including my refrigerator, stove, washer and dryer.
+I was surprised to find a real demand for my old appliances — including a refrigerator, stove, washer and dryer.

 One fellow who bought one was a landlord looking for appliances for student housing.
 But other buyers — including a woman who always wanted a side-by-side refrigerator but couldn’t afford a new one — just wanted to upgrade their appliances.